-Canadian Fluids Blending & Packaging division gross margin were within normal operating levels during the third quarter of 2020 compared to Q3 2019.
-Margins for the first three quarters of 2020 declined compared to the first three quarters of 2019 as a result of diminished sales activity due to the COVID-19 pandemic.
+Canadian Fluids Blending & Packaging division gross margin were within normal operating levels during the fourth quarter of 2020 compared to Q4 2019.
+Margins in 2020 declined compared to 2020 as a result of diminished sales activity due to the COVID-19 pandemic.

-The US Fluids Blending & Packaging division generated gross margins, for the three months ended September 30, 2020, were 24.6% compared to 37.9% for same comparable period in 2019.
+The US Fluids Blending & Packaging division gross margins, for the three months ended December 31, 2020, were 20.3% compared to 35.2% for the same comparable period in 2019.
 The Company sold less of a particular high margin product during 2020 as the customer had the rig down for maintenance, which resulted in overall lower gross margins.
 The division has maintained strong margins on its other products for well abandonment work.
 Margins are anticipated to improve slightly over the short to medium term but will likely not return to the level experienced in 2019 until the rig is put back in production.
+The Company has additionally pursued and realized sales out of its traditional operation region albeit at lower margins than traditional margins given the price of transit associated with these arrangements.